 During these four weeks, you are going to go through many periods of uncontrollable itching.

 If you avoid that temptation to shave it off when the itching becomes unbearable, you will reach a point where the hairs will soften and the itching will subside.
-Once the hair is soft, the growth will be less irritating.
+Once the facial hair becomes soft, the growth will be less irritating.

 Step 3: Minerals and Vitamins

 In addition to eating better, you can help your beard grow faster by supplementing your diet with the appropriate minerals and vitamins.

 Talk with your physician about taking at least 2 mg of biotin (best seller) each day.

 This supplement is available in health food and vitamin stores, and will help to increase both the growth of your nails and your facial hair.

 Start to incorporate more vegetables and fruits into your diet, they are rich in the minerals and vitamins that the hair needs in order to grow more rapidly.